-The children involved in your organisation (vulnerability risks) What are the characteristics of the children in your organisation?
-Are there children who may be at increased risk of abuse or harm, including: from Aboriginal and Torres Strait Islander backgrounds with disability from culturally and language diverse backgrounds who identify as LGBTIQ or are questioning their sexuality or gender with a history of trauma, abuse or neglect unable to live at home including being homeless or living in foster, residential or kinship care. with a history of drug or alcohol dependence with mental or physical health issues?
-Are there other factors that may make some children involved in your organisation more vulnerable to abuse or harm?
+The Children What are the characteristics of the Children in your organisation? involved in Are there Children who may be at increased risk of abuse or your harm, including: organisation (vulnerability from Aboriginal and Torres Strait Islander backgrounds risks) with disability from culturally and language diverse backgrounds who identify as LGBTIQ or are questioning their sexuality or gender with a history of trauma, abuse or neglect unable to live at home including being homeless or living in foster, residential or kinship care. with a history of drug or alcohol dependence with mental or physical health issues?
+Are there other factors that may make some Children involved in your organisation more vulnerable to abuse or harm?

 Your organisation's people (propensity risk) Who are the staff, volunteers and/or members of your organisation?
-What sort of attitudes are held by people in your organisation about children?
+What sort of attitudes are held by people in your organisation about Children?
 How do you manage inappropriate behaviour?
-Are there any people with a history of harmful behaviour towards children?
+Are there any people with a history of harmful behaviour towards Children?
 How do you recruit staff and volunteers?
-Were all adults properly screened for appropriateness to engage with children before joining the organisation?
+Were all adults properly screened for appropriateness to engage with Children before joining the organisation?
 Is there a typical profile of the people attracted to a position in your organisation?
-Are there any challenges to child safety with this profile that need to be managed?
+Are there any challenges to Child safety with this profile that need to be managed?
 Do you engage third- party contractors?
-Have they been screened for appropriateness to engage with children?
-Your organisation's structures (institutional risk) Consider how your organisation is set up and operates.
-Some organisational structures can increase the risk2 of abuse and harm such as: • having a strong hierarchical structure • encouraging deference to authority or unquestioning trust of leaders • having a close-knit community, where people have known each other for years or are family members. • services or facilities for children are not seen as a key part of the organisation's business. • containing people whose attitudes towards • children are that they should be seen and not heard.
-Your organisation's culture (institutional risk) Consider whether attitudes and culture in your organisation increase or decrease the risk that child abuse and harm will be prevented, detected and/or stopped.
-Does your organisation have a culture that makes sure child safety is a priority?
-Consider if people in your organisation: understand child abuse and harm and are aware of the signs. see the prevention of child abuse and harm as everyone's responsibility. prioritise the safety of children over the reputation of the organisation.
+Have they been screened for appropriateness to engage with Children?

+Your Consider how your organisation is set up and operates.
+Some organisation's structures organisational structures can increase the risk2 of abuse and harm such as: (institutional risk) having a strong hierarchical structure lisky encouraging deference to authority or unquestioning trust of leaders having a close-knit community, where people have known each other for years or are family members. services or facilities for Children are not seen as a key part of the organisation's business. containing people whose attitudes towards Children are that they should be seen and not heard.
+Your organisation's culture Consider whether attitudes and culture in your organisation increase or decrease the risk that Child abuse and harm will be prevented, detected and/or stopped. (institutional risk) Does your organisation have a culture that makes sure Child safety is a priority?
+Consider if people in your organisation: understand Child abuse and harm and are aware of the signs. see the prevention of Child abuse and harm as everyone's responsibility. prioritise the safety of Children over the reputation of the organisation.